Real Estate Glossary

 HEIR – A person who inherits or who is entitled to inherit real estate by provisions of law or under the provisions of a will.

-HOME EQUITY CONVERSION MORTGAGE (HECM) – Home Equity Conversion Mortgage (HECM) – Is usually referred to as a reverse annuity mortgage or reverse mortgage.
+HOME EQUITY CONVERSION MORTGAGE (HECM) – This is usually referred to as a reverse annuity mortgage or reverse mortgage.
 This is unique because instead of making payments to a lender, the lender makes payments to you.
-It enables older home owners to convert the equity they have in their homes into cash, usually in the form of monthly payments.
-There are certain restrictions that apply.
-For additional reverse mortgage details you can visit the HUD website.
+It enables older homeowners to convert the equity they have in their homes into cash, usually in the form of monthly payments.
+Certain restrictions apply.

-HOME EQUITY LINE OF CREDIT (HELOC) – Is usually a mortgage loan in the second or third position.
-It allows borrowers to tap into equity in the home and borrow cash against it.
+HOME EQUITY LINE OF CREDIT (HELOC) – This is usually a mortgage loan in the second or third position.
+It allows borrowers to tap into the equity in the home and borrow cash against it.

 HOME INSPECTION – Buying a home?
 Get a home inspection!
 A professional home inspector will evaluate the structural and mechanical condition of a property.
 Receiving a satisfactory home inspection is often included as a contingency in the contract by the buyer.

 HOMEOWNERS ASSOCIATION (HOA) – A nonprofit association that manages the common areas of a planned unit development (PUD) or condominium project.
 They sometimes collect fees and enforce the deed restrictions in the community.

 HOMEOWNERS INSURANCE – An insurance policy that combines personal liability insurance and hazard insurance coverage for a dwelling and its contents.